Admiral Theatre (Seattle): History

 The building dates to 1919 and was originally known as the Portola Theatre.
 With a somewhat nautical theme, the face of the theater sported two portholes.
 The Portola's screen was equipped with a lighting system, able to enhance the otherwise black and white scenes with hints of color, and a theater organ to provide music for silent films.

 The Portola Theatre was bought in 1938 by John Danz.
 It was then remodeled and renamed to the Admiral Theatre, a name chosen by popular vote courtesy of West Seattleites.
 The Admiral Theatre officially opened January 22, 1942.
-This 802-seat theater was designed by the noted cinema architect, B. Marcus Priteca.
+This 802-seat theater was designed by B. Marcus Priteca and Anthony Heinsbergen.
 Eventually, the theater was sold by John Danz to Cineplex.
 Finding itself in a state of neglect and losing money quickly, the theater announced it would be closing its doors.
 However, the Historical Society of Seattle got involved to help save the building, leading to the establishment of the theater as a landmark.
 In 1992, the Admiral was ready to reopen and continue business as a second-run theater.
 The Admiral was sold in June 2008, to Faraway Entertainment, a group based in Bainbridge Island, Wash.
 Admiral Entertainment, LLC, manages the movie house.